-Home » Teach Online » Professional Development for Teaching Online » Effective Teaching with Video (ETV) Effective Teaching with Video (ETV) Effective Teaching with Video (ETV) is a self-paced professional development course designed to prepare faculty to design and deliver a successful, quality video (“V”) course that is grounded in online learning best practices and research.
-The program is a UCF prerequisite for delivery of V courses, regardless of the attribute (V-Live or V-Flex) and the use of Panopto video platform.
+Home » Teach Online » Professional Development for Teaching Online » Effective Teaching with Video (ETV) Effective Teaching with Video (ETV) Effective Teaching with Video (ETV) is a self-paced professional development experience aimed at equipping educators with the tools they need to create and deliver exceptional video-based courses.
+This course is designed to empower faculty members with the expertise required to develop high-quality courses that adhere to the latest online learning best practices and are rooted in solid educational research.
+The program is a UCF prerequisite for delivery of “V” courses and the use of Panopto video platform.
 Visit Types of Courses at UCF for the complete definition of UCF course modalities.
 Course Objectives ETV addresses the pedagogical, logistical, and technological issues involved in designing and delivering a quality course in a video modality.
 The course provides strategies for effective online course design, best practices for using video as a teaching tool, and covers the basics of using UCF’s video technologies to create, integrate, and host videos in Webcourses@UCF.
 The time commitment for ETV is estimated to be ten clock hours.
 The course is self-paced, online, and may be started at any time.
 Enrolling Into ETV If you are interested in participating in ETV, please ask your department chair to send a request to Dr. Beth Nettles at Beth.Nettles@ucf.edu Additional Resources and Training If you need to develop an original W or M course, please consider IDL6543.
 If you want to deliver an existing W or M course, please consider ADL5000.
 For training on how to use Webcourses@UCF, consider enrolling into the Essentials of Webcourses@UCF course or contact Webcourses@UCF Support.
 To request a Webcourses@UCF development course, please complete the request form found on the Request a Webcourses@UCF Course Section page.